pwall567/kotlin-mustache/README.md

 ### Whitespace

-This implementation treats all whitespace as significant, and copies it to the output.
+Whitespace in lines that only contain a tag are ignored.
+All other whitespace are copied to the output.
 This includes the newline at the end of a file, so if, for example, you have a partial to substitute a word or phrase into the middle of a line, then to preserve line formatting the partial must not have a newline at the end of the file.